Christian-BH/linkedin_img_generator/README.md

 1. --person_name: reflects the file name of the pickle file to load.
 2. --instruction_path (optional): local path to instructions.
 If left out it defaults to standard instructions.

 Before running the job the API key must be set as an environment variable.
 `export OPEN_AI_KEY="insert_your_api_key_here"`

 See e.g. https://medium.com/@ofirziv/how-to-start-using-openai-api-step-by-step-38ff1ee4b15b

 The job is then run via the CLI as:
-*python -m process_profile_info --person_name "Christian Heiden"*
+`python -m process_profile_info --person_name "Christian Heiden"`

 or

+`python -m process_profile_info --person_name "ALL"`

+or

-*python -m process_profile_info --person_name "Christian Heiden" --instruction_path my/custom/path.toml*
+`python -m process_profile_info --person_name "Christian Heiden" --instruction_path my/custom/path.toml`

 ## generate_images.py
 This job will generate an image based on instructions and input content using an image generation model from OpenAI.
 The job has a set of standard instructions, defined in